movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ## New Definitions and Terms

-- **validator** : A participant in the FFS protocol that is responsible for attesting to the correctness of L2-block-batches.
+- **validator** : A participant in the FFS protocol that is responsible for attesting to the correctness of block-rangees.
 - **attester** (deprecated): a validator
 - **postconfirmation** : a confirmation on L1, protected by a supermajority of stake
-- **acceptor** : A validator that is selected to accept L2-block-batches.
+- **acceptor** : A validator that is selected to accept block-rangees.
-- **L2-block-batch** : a batch of L2-blocks that are committed to L1.
+- **block-range** : a batch of L2-blocks that are committed to on L1.

 #### Other

-- **block** (not recommended): since postconfirmations are commitments on batches of L2-blocks the term L2-block-batch is preferred.
-Also it gets mixed up with L1-blocks.
-For example, the term `block` is used in the context of `block.timestamp` which refers to the L1-block time.
+- **block** : previously block-range was described as `block`.
+However the term `block` is also used in the context of `L1-blocks`, e.g. `block.timestamp` which refers to the L1-block time.

 ## Motivation